codegik/bitcoind/README.md

 # Bitcoind
-This docker image start the Bitcoind blockchain.
+This docker image start the Bitcoind blockchain and the RabbitMQ.
+This stack is composed of a Bitcoin Blockchain node and an instance of RabbitMQ.
+The purpose is to capture the events in the wallet and submit them to the queue.

 ### Running in development mode
 ```